collection of footballer's receivables in turkey

 Footballer debts can generally be categorized under the following headings:

 1. Monthly Wages: Professional footballers receive regular monthly wages as defined in their contracts.
 This footballer’s wages represent the basic salary that the footballer receives regularly in exchange for their services at the club.
+Football players are not entitled to claim overtime pay in Turkey.
 Factors such as the footballer’s skills, experience, market value, and the club’s financial situation can influence wage determination.

 2. Guaranteed Wage: The concept of a “guaranteed wage” present in some contracts refers to the minimum wage the footballer will receive.
 Even if the club faces financial difficulties, footballer’s wages ensure the footballer’s minimum income.